A practical guide to transferable tax credits carrybacks and carryforwards

 - Section 45Y PTCs

-- Section 45X advanced manufcaturing production credits
+- Section 45X advanced manufacturing production credits

 - Section 45U zero-emission nuclear power production credits